Siriwangxr/PCBSegClassNet/readme_pytorch.md

 For running the train code:

-Pls change dirs in pscn_seg.yml
+Pls change dirs in pscn_seg.yml then run: python train_segmentation_torch.py